CenturyLinkCloud/PublicKB/General/cloud-hardware-infrastructure-architecture.md

 <div>A. In order to ensure that the customer server is receiving the best possible experience, the cloud platform as part of it's design does move&nbsp;servers to other hosts or storage.&nbsp;&nbsp;As such, it is not possible for customers to select the hardware
   that is powering the cloud.</div>
 <div></div>
-<div><em>Q. &nbsp;Can I connect my cloud servers to physical equipment located in other data centers?</em>
+<div><em>Q. Can I connect my cloud servers to physical equipment located in other data centers?</em>
-  <br />A. &nbsp;If there is layer 3 IP connectivity, it is possible to connect to your equipment&nbsp;located&nbsp;in CenturyLink&nbsp;data centers. &nbsp;Please contact your account management team to enable this connectivity. &nbsp;</div>
+  <br />A. If there is layer 3 IP connectivity, it is possible to connect to your equipment&nbsp;located&nbsp;in CenturyLink&nbsp;data centers.
+Please contact your account management team to enable this connectivity. </div>
 <div></div>
-<div><em>Q. &nbsp;Is it possible to be notified when the architecture is changed?</em>
+<div><em>Q. Is it possible to be notified when the architecture is changed?</em>
 </div>
-<div>A. &nbsp;Currently we do not provide this option.</div>
+<div>A. Currently we do not provide this option.</div>
 <div></div>
-<div><em>Q. &nbsp;If I would like the cloud to use hardware provided by a specific vendor, how do I achieve this?</em>
+<div><em>Q. If I would like the cloud to use hardware provided by a specific vendor, how do I achieve this?</em>
 </div>
-<div>A. &nbsp;We select our hardware on a best-of-breed principle.</div>
+<div>A. We select our hardware on a best-of-breed principle.</div>